 We define Implemented Providers as the total of all service professionals on Privia Health's platform at the end of a given period who are credentialed by Privia Health and bill for medical services, in both Owned and Non-Owned Medical Groups during that period.
 This includes, but is not limited to, physicians, physician assistants, and nurse practitioners.
 We believe that growth in the number of Implemented Providers is a key indicator of the performance of our business and expected revenue growth.
 This growth depends, in part, on our ability to successfully add new practices in existing markets and expand into new markets.
-The number of Implemented Providers increased 27.3% between March 31, 2022 and 2021, due to organic growth in our healthcare delivery business as well as entrance into the West Texas and California markets.
+The number of Implemented Providers increased 27.2% as of September 30, 2022 compared to September 30, 2021, due to organic growth in our healthcare delivery business as well as entrance into the West Texas, California and Montana markets.